 Traditional British Education has stagnated due to political games and false prophecies of change.
 In reality there is little difference between the content of education in the 1990s and what’s pushed in the classroom today.
 The syllabuses and approach are more suited to the First Industrial Revolution than the emerging Fourth.
 Don’t get me wrong, Read more about S2DS: Bridging the Gap Between Outdated Education and Employability[…]

-Recently I applied for a research job with the Edge Foundation, an ‘independent education charity dedicated to shaping the future of education to meet the demands of the 21st century global economy and ensure opportunity for all.’
-As part of the interview I was required to give a short seminar/presentation about a recent report of their’s, ‘Our Read more about Higher Education & the Jobs Market: Edge Foundation report[…]
+The Edge Foundation is an ‘independent education charity dedicated to shaping the future of education to meet the demands of the 21st century global economy and ensure opportunity for all.’
+Below is a short presentation about consolidating the foundations recent report, ‘Our Plan for Higher Education’.
+It provides a brief overview of the whole report and was Read more about Higher Education & the Jobs Market: Edge Foundation report[…]

 This article was recently published in the August 2017 addition of UkEdChat, and on UkEdChat.com.
 It is anecdote from my own experience as a school student and regards the unequal treatment between myself and a good friend of mine.
 In a nutshell he was a bored and misunderstood genius who was let down by ‘the Read more about Education: When Behaviour Makes an Otherwise Equal Education Unequal Can Psychology Help?[…]

 GCSE Results And ‘Reforms’ 2017 Results day morning, Twitter is full of tweets from panicked and sleep deprived students, the existentialists are asking why their future should be defined by a piece of paper, whilst jokers mock their potential failure and adults give some ‘sage’ advice.